oddeyeco/oe-agent2/README.md

 In section [TSDB] you should set correct backend and uri.

-OpenTSDB (Enable chinked requests in OpenTSDB )
+OpenTSDB: Enable chunked requests in OpenTSDB

 opentsdb.conf